3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 !!{}
 //=> true

-!!""
-//=> false

-!!null
-//=> false

-!!undefined
-//=> false

-!!NaN
-//=> false
 ```

-A double bang(!!) may be used in development to change a variable into a boolean.  <!-- When I was working with a team in India, instead of writing boolean values, they would want us to return no/yes values instead of booleans for certain data points in the API. -->
+A double bang(!!) may be used in development to change a variable into a boolean.

 <br />